-Accessing any social media site or online communication tool for personal purposes while at work is strictly prohibited.
+Accessing any social media site or online communication tool for personal purposes while at work is strictly prohibited unless on your own device during a scheduled break.
 This includes accessing pages via office computer, laptop, mobile phone, or in any other way.